todd-bush/grit/README.md

     --end-date=<string>         end date in YYYY-MM-DD format.
     --include=<string>          comma delimited, glob file path to include path1/*,path2/* --exclude=<string>          comma delimited, glob file path to exclude path1/*,path2/* --file=<string>             output file for the by date file.
 Sends to stdout by default.
+If using image flag, file name needs to be *.svg
-                                    If using image flag, file name needs to be *.svg --in-file=<string>          input file for by_file
+    --in-file=<string>          input file for by_file
-    --image                     creates an image for the by_date & by_file graph.  file is required --html                      creates a HTML file to help visualize the SVG output --ignore-weekends           ignore weekends when calculating # of commits --ignore-gap-fill           ignore filling empty dates with 0 commits -v, --verbose
+    --image                     creates an image for the by_date & by_file graph.  file is required --html                      creates a HTML file to help visualize the SVG output --table                     display as a table to stdout --ignore-weekends           ignore weekends when calculating # of commits --ignore-gap-fill           ignore filling empty dates with 0 commits -v, --verbose